WangHYLab/scPharm/README.md

 ##### parameter of scPharmGenNullDist function

 object: a seurat object of patient or cell line cells(example data can be download from https://github.com/WangHYLab/scPharm/blob/main/example_data.rds).
-cancer: the TCGA cancer type of the cells (eg: BRCA). cancer='pan' means calculating in the context of pan-cancer.
+cancer: the TCGA cancer type of cell.
+A character or vector.(eg: BRCA or c('LUAD', 'LUSC')). cancer='pan' means calculating in the context of pan-cancer.
 nmcs: number of components to compute and store for MCA.
 Default:50
 nfeatures: number of genes used to make cell ID.
 cores: number of CPU cores to use.
 This parameter can only be set to 1 on windows platform.
 Default:1
 features: character vector of feature names to run MCA.
 If not specified all features will be taken.
 slot: slot of seurat object used to run MCA.
 assay: assay of seurat object used to run MCA.
+bulkdata: file for all cancer cell lines, automatically loaded in scPharm.
+gdscdata: pharmacological file for all cancer cell lines, automatically loaded in scPharm.

 ##### value